AdaCore/gnatstudio/docs/users_guide/extending.rst

 GPS), or only be made visible in the Plug-ins Editor (see :ref:`The_Plug-ins_Editor`).

-These directories are searched in the order given below.
+GPS searches these directories in the order given below.
 Any script loaded latter can override operations performed by previously loaded scripts.
 For example, they can override a key shortcut, remove a menu, or redefine a GPS action.